vdhamer/Photo-Club-Hub/.github/README.md

 The files are downloaded in background after app startup using a URL address found within the central `Level 1` file.
 </p>

-The `Level 2` data is loaded in the app's CoreData database on app startup, so that the data is can be displayed even before the data has been downloaded and the database content has been updated.
+The `Level 2` data is loaded in the app's CoreData database on app startup, so that the data can be displayed even before the data has been downloaded and the database content has been updated.
 </p>